Immigration Policy Changes FAQ

 The University of California has provided a detailed FAQ for members of the UC community concerned about immigration enforcement actions occurring across the country.
 See the University of California FAQ for University Employees about Federal Enforcement Actions on University Property.
 The Presidents Alliance also has a helpful FAQ on Immigration Enforcement on Campuses.

-At any time, it is important to avoid any violations of your immigraiton status.
+At any time, it is important to avoid any violations of your immigration status.
 See how to properly maintain your F/J student Status or your J Scholar status or your H1-B status.
-Your In addition to enrollment requirements, address reporting, or employment restrictions individuals in non-immigrant status are expected to refrain from breaking any U.S. state or federal laws.
+In addition to enrollment requirements, address reporting, or employment restrictions individuals in non-immigrant status are expected to refrain from breaking any U.S. state or federal laws or policies.
 Arrests or convictions that involve violence, drugs or alcohol can have serious or long-lasting impact on current or future immigration status.

 Also be aware that while cannibis use is legal in many U.S. states, it remains illegal at the federal level and use constitutes a violation of federal law.
 Use of cannibis, or alcohol/drug-related DUI arrests or convictions due can lead to severe immigration consequences ranging from fines, visa cancellation to deportation.